SeUniVr/PLC-RE/README.md

 ## 4.1 Data processing

 Execute the script 	**convertoCSV.py** then **mergeDatasets.py** to convert the JSON files to a CSV datasets.
 The resulted files are saved in the directory PLC_CSV and process-mining/data.
  ```
   python3 convertoCSV.py
   python3 mergeDatasets.py
 ```
 The outputs of this executions are two CSV files.
 The file saved in process-mining/data is a timestamped dataset, it will be used for the business process mining.
 The file saved in PLC_CSV is an enriched dataset with a partial bounded history of registers, and additional informations such as stable states, slope values of measurements and relative setpoints.
 This dataset will be used for the invariant detection.

 ## 4.2 Invariant inference
 The invariant generation is done using Daikon.
 To install Daikon follow the [guide](Installation_Daikon.sh).
 Execute the bash script **run.sh** to generate the invariants.
 ```
   ./run.sh
 ```
-The results of invariant analysis will be saved in the file Daikon_Invariants/daikon_results.txt.
+The results of invariant analysis will be saved in the file **Daikon_Invariants/daikon_results.txt**.
 This script offers a query system to target specific invariants and to specify conditional invariants.
-The user have the possibility to insert a variable name in order to display the associated invariants.
+The users have the possibility to insert a variable name in order to display the associated invariants.
-The user can customize the [splitter info file](https://plse.cs.washington.edu/daikon/download/doc/daikon/Enhancing-Daikon-output.html#Splitter-info-file-format) **Inv_conditions.spinfo** by specifying the conditions that Daikon should use to create conditional invariants.
+The users can customize the [splitter info file](https://plse.cs.washington.edu/daikon/download/doc/daikon/Enhancing-Daikon-output.html#Splitter-info-file-format) **Daikon_Invariants/Inv_conditions.spinfo** by specifying the conditions that Daikon should use to create conditional invariants.

 ## 4.3 Interactive graphs and statistical analysis
 Execute the script **plots.py** to plot the run charts of one or many variables.
 ```
   python3 plots.py var1 var2 .... varn
 ```
 Execute the script **plot_hist.py** to plot the histograms and statistical informations of a variable.
 ```
   python3 plot_hist.py var
 ```